 Christchurch Botanic Gardens

-- There is a visitor centre, cafe, and conservatories with different hours.
-Check the official website for more information.
+- There is a visitor centre, cafe, and conservatories with differing hours.

 - Punting on the Avon is available year-round, although hours vary with the seasons.
 Blankets are available (plus hot water bottles in the winter) to keep you warm and cosy.

 - The punting on the Avon experience is a 30-minute return.